doctore/Spring6Microservices/README.md

 ### [sql](https://github.com/doctore/Spring6Microservices/tree/main/sql)

 With SQL files included in the database, just to expose the initial steps to start working with these microservices.

+* [changelog](https://github.com/doctore/Spring6Microservices/tree/main/sql/changelog) contains all the SQL archives required by the microservices that use [Flyway](https://www.red-gate.com/products/flyway/) to manage their changes in database.
 <br><br>